symmetry

 with four equivalent positions of minimum energy in a square around the

-at very low temperatures, in a particularly large heat capacity anomaly.
+only at very low temperatures, in a particularly large heat capacity

-Above the temperature of the anomaly, the ions are apparently disordered among
+anomaly.
+Above the temperature of the anomaly, the ions are apparently

 SECTION